 “Being a CPD research fellow has helped me connect with a dynamic and forward-looking group of people, focused on developing innovative and sustainable solutions to the big policy issues facing our community.”

-Fiona Armstrong is a public policy analyst and advocate for comprehensive health reform and evidence-based climate policy.
+Fiona Armstrong is a leading public policy reform advocate, with particular interest in climate, health and energy policy.
 She is a co-author of the 2009 Centre for Policy Development Policy Paper Putting Health in Local Hands: Shifting Governance and Funding to Regional Health Organisations.
 She has a background in health policy as a health professional and as a journalist.
 Fiona is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
 Fiona’s chapter Shifting from fear to hope calls for a new national narrative to allow us to feel confident in our solutions to combat climate change.
+Fiona is the author of a 2013 report on the health benefits of climate action: Our Uncashed Dividend, and the producer of the 2013 film on the implications for health from our energy choices, The Human Cost of Power.
 She has been published on a wide range of issues including health, environment, energy, politics, finance, Indigenous affairs, mental health, aged care, education, workforce, law, and industrial relations.
-She has a Masters in Politics and Public Policy and has recently been researching climate policy options for Australia.
-She works with organisations on a range of health and climate policy issues.
+Fiona has a Masters in Politics and Public Policy and is involved in research, advocacy and communications in the areas of climate, health and energy policy.

 Professor James Arvanitakis